VoliJS/NestedLink/README.md

 `tags.jsx` intended to be starting boilerplate for your custom components.
 Copy this file to your project, and start hacking.

+## To start hacking

+If you want to play with the examples, fix the bug, or whatever:

+`npm install` - installs the dependencies.

+`npm run build` - compiles everything including examples.

+## To create your custom data binding

+It's really straightforward.
+Look at the `component.ts` file to see how binding to React state is implemented, it should be a good start.
+Basically, all you need is to subclass React.Component and make your own `linkAt` and `linkAll` methods.
+You can either use `Link.value` inside to create links dynamically, or extend the `Link` as it's done there.

 # How to